-The Sabbath mode includes the disabling of tones, disabling of oven lights, and delays of about 30 seconds to one minute on display changes.
+The Sabbath mode feature complies with standards set forth by Star K. Some of these standards that will be noticed by the consumer include the disabling of tones, disabling of oven lights, and delays of about 30 seconds to one minute on display changes.
 Only continuous baking or timed baking is allowed in the Sabbath mode.
-Cooking in the Sabbath mode is a two-step process; first the Sabbath mode must be set and then the bake mode must be set.
+Cooking in the Sabbath mode is a two-step process, first the Sabbath mode must be set and then the bake mode must be set.